-- Seducing, enticing, alluring, convincing, or persuading or attempting to seduce, entice, allure, convince, or persuade a child or minor to engage in a sexual act or contact. - Being at least 4 years older than the purported age of a person who represents himself or herself to be a child and attempting to: - Seduce, entice, allure, convince, or persuade any person who represents himself or herself to be a child to engage in a sexual act or contact, or - Entice, allure, convince, or persuade any person who represents himself or herself to be a child to go to any place for the purpose of engaging in a sexual act or contact. - Misdemeanor sexual abuse of a child or minor: Being 18 years of age or older and more than 4 years older than a child, or being 18 years of age or older and being in a significant relationship with a minor, and engaging in sexually suggestive conduct with that child or minor. - Arranging for a sexual contact with a real or fictitious child: Engaging in a sexual act or sexual contact with an individual (whether real or fictitious) who is or who is represented to be a child at least 4 years younger than the person, or to arrange for another person to engage in a sexual act or sexual contact with an individual (whether real or fictitious) who is or who is represented to be a child of at least 4 years younger than the person. - Sexual performance using minors: - Knowingly using a minor in a sexual performance or promoting a sexual performance by a minor. - Knowing the character and content thereof, attending, transmitting, or possessing a sexual performance by a minor. - Attempts to commit sexual offenses: Attempting to commit any offense defined above.
+- Taking that child or minor to any place for the purpose of committing any offense set forth in §§ 22-3002 to 22-3006 and §§ 22-3008 to 22-3009.02, or - Seducing, enticing, alluring, convincing, or persuading or attempting to seduce, entice, allure, convince, or persuade a child or minor to engage in a sexual act or contact. - 0 Being at least 4 years older than the purported age of a person who represents himself or herself to be a child and attempting to: - Seduce, entice, allure, convince, or persuade any person who represents himself or herself to be a child to engage in a sexual act or contact, or - Entice, allure, convince, or persuade any person who represents himself or herself to be a child to go to any place for the purpose of engaging in a sexual act or contact. - Misdemeanor sexual abuse of a child or minor: Being 18 years of age or older and more than 4 years older than a child, or being 18 years of age or older and being in a significant relationship with a minor, and engaging in sexually suggestive conduct with that child or minor.58 - Arranging for a sexual contact with a real or fictitious child: Engaging in a sexual act or sexual contact with an individual (whether real or fictitious) who is or who is represented to be a child at least 4 years younger than the person, or to arrange for another person to engage in a sexual act or sexual contact with an individual (whether real or fictitious) who is or who is represented to be a child of at least 4 years younger than the person. - Sexual performance using minors: - Knowingly using a minor in a sexual performance or promoting a sexual performance by a minor. - Knowing the character and content thereof, attending, transmitting, or possessing a sexual 0 performance by a minor. - Attempts to commit sexual offenses: Attempting to commit any offense defined above.